julianshen/twspoc/event/utils/end_to_end_test.md

-# End-to-End Test for Nebula Event Trigger System
+# End-to-End Test for Event Trigger System

-This document outlines the steps to perform an end-to-end test of the Nebula Event Trigger System.
+This document outlines the steps to perform an end-to-end test of the Event Trigger System.

 ## Prerequisites